canvasxyz/canvas-docs/docs/tutorial/deploying-to-fly-io.md

 {"name":"QmZ3Wsp92rS1c31PJ6g1qVCQKv4jxA51qqg4TaRefBQ2vM"}
 ```

-Jump back to the client tutorial to setup a frontend for interacting with the application.
+Now you can jump back to the client tutorial to setup a frontend for interacting with the application.

 ### Troubleshooting